 Click here for a link to all our tutorials on how to add the script to your site, in case you need a refresher.

-- RECOMMENDED, our instructions will use this method.
-You can create a new Viewed Product event name that will be unique to Reclaim.
-For example, “Viewed Product – Reclaim.”
+If you aren't using our custom Shopify Integration app, create a new Viewed Product event name that will be unique to Reclaim.
+For example, "Viewed Product - Reclaim."
 You will create a cloned/unique flow for these events.

 1. Locate your Viewed Product tracking snippet from Klaviyo.
 If you are using Shopify, this should be located in the liquid template for the product page(s).